 This has been developed for brigade personnel, researchers from other government departments and other non-specialist users of fire statistics to access such data.

 A reportable fire is an event of uncontrolled burning involving flames, heat or smoke attended by a UK fire brigade.
-Reportable fires are classified for data collection purposes by the Department of Communities and Local Government and by fire brigades into two main categories, the more serious primary fires for which data are collected about fires individually and secondary fires for which aggregate data are collected.
+Reportable fires are classified for data collection purposes by the Department of Communities and Local Government and by fire brigades into two main categories; the more serious “primary fires” for which data is collected about fires individually and “secondary fires” for which aggregate data is collected.
 Limited information about chimney fires is also collected.

 Secondary fires are generally small fires which start in, and are confined to, outdoor locations.
 Typically, they are fires in grass or heathland, fires involving rubbish, fires involving street or railway furniture and fires in derelict buildings or vehicles.
 Aggregated basic information is collected for secondary fires, chimney fires and false fire alarms from the monthly summary provided by brigades.
 However, fires in secondary locations which involve casualties or rescues or which are attended by five or more appliances are reported in the same way as a primary location.

 Chimney fires are those where the damage caused is restricted to the chimney involved.
 Brigades record only the numbers of chimney fires.